 My research interests lie at the intersection of cognitive development, media effects, and family studies.
-I am Director of the Cognitive Development and Media Lab, where my students and I study the impact of screen media on attention, learning, and play in infants and young children.
+I am director of the Cognitive Development and Media Lab, where my students and I study the impact of screen media on attention, learning, and play in infants and young children.
 We use behavioral, observational, and psychophysiological research methods to examine moment-to-moment changes in children’s responses to media.
 We also consider how research can inform the design of educationally valuable media and empower parents to use these media effectively with young children.
 View my TEDx talk on interactive media and young children.

 Selected Publications